Winfield, West Virginia

-Winfield is a city in and the county seat of Putnam County, West Virginia, United States, located along the Kanawha River.
+Winfield is a city in and the county seat of Putnam County, West Virginia, United States, along the Kanawha River.
 The population was 2,397 at the 2020 census.
 It is part of the Huntington–Ashland metropolitan area.

 History

 Winfield was established on a 400 acre tract of land owned by Charles Brown.
 He established a ferry across the river in 1818.
 The first meeting of the county court was held at the home of Talleyrand P. Brown, in Winfield, on May 22, 1848.
 The town was incorporated on February 21, 1868, and named in honor of Winfield Scott, the commanding general of the U.S. Army during the Mexican–American War.

 The James W. Hoge House, Putnam County Courthouse, and Winfield Toll Bridge are listed on the National Register of Historic Places in 2011.